UK and Dutch prime ministers welcome US participation in “fighter jet coalition”

 Details: Rishi Sunak welcomed the US confirmation that it will train Ukrainian pilots on F-16 jets, saying "The UK will work together with the USA and the Netherlands, Belgium and Denmark to get Ukraine the combat air capability it needs.
 We stand united."

-Welcome announcement that the US will approve the training of Ukrainian pilots on F-16 fighter jets.
+Welcome announcement that the US will approve the training of Ukrainian pilots on F-16 fighter jets.— Rishi Sunak (@RishiSunak) May 19, 2023

 The UK will work together with the USA and the Netherlands, Belgium and Denmark to get Ukraine the combat air capability it needs.